dresenhista/senior_core_analyst/answers.md

 in cases like the conversion funnel by day model), it is still available to use.

-Additionally, in an ideal world, if the benefits of having the entire pipeline convert the `Funnel` table into only partitioned tables without the need of an intermediate table, it might be worth removing that table completely.
-In other words, if most of the need for these models are around more lightweight and efficient querying, it may be better to remove the `Funnel` model altogether and replace it with only the partitioned tables.
+However, in an ideal world, if the benefits of having the entire pipeline for the `Funnel` model to be converted into only partitioned tables without the need of an intermediate table outweigh the negatives, it might be worth removing that model completely.
+In other words, if most of the need for these models are around more lightweight and efficient querying, it may be better to remove the `Funnel` model and jobs altogether and replace it with a pipeline for the partitioned tables only.
 Although you may lose the convenience of a single table for certain use cases, the amount of compute and potential tech debt / support it frees up each up day, might be worth it over the efficiency loss on handful of use cases of having an intermediate table for `Funnel` in production.
-However, this may be getting out of the scope of this assignment, as we need to create a script that will load in an existing `Funnel` model and create new partitions, rather than evaluate whether it's more optimal to replace the pipeline for this model.
-In this case, the python script can be found at `main/python/question_four.py`.
+While this may be worth investigating and looking into, this may be getting out of the scope of this assignment, as we need to create a script that will load in an existing `Funnel` model and create new partitions, rather than evaluate whether it's more optimal to replace the pipeline for this model.

+The python script for this job can be found at `main/python/question_four.py`.
 Side note: The script here is created so it can be run and reproduced locally with CSV files and will output CSV files as the partitioned tables.
 In production, this will most likely be connecting to a database to create the tables to the db server.
 There should also be proper tests and orchestration for this task if putting to production.